• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 There after a few months of slave labour moved to „camp's sick room” where perished.

-Russian „camp's specialists” noted: „heart stoppage”.
+Russian „camp's specialists” recorded: „heart stoppage”.

 alt. details of death